jupyterlab/extension-examples/command-palette/README.md

     // Add the command to the command palette let category = 'Extension Examples';
+    palette.addItem({ command, category, args: { origin: 'from palette' } });
+  }
 ```

 The `ICommandPalette`
 ([documentation](https://JupyterLab.github.io/JupyterLab/interfaces/_apputils_src_commandpalette_.icommandpalette.html))
 is passed to the `activate` function as an argument (variable `palette`) in
 addition to the JupyterLab application (variable `app`).

-You should request that dependency
-with the property `requires: [ICommandPalette],`.
-It lists the additional arguments
+You should request that dependency with the property `requires: [ICommandPalette],`.
-you want to inject into the `activate` function in the `JupyterFontEndPlugin`.
+It lists the additional arguments you want to inject into the `activate` function in the `JupyterFontEndPlugin`.

 `ICommandPalette` provides the method `addItem` that links a palette entry to a command in the command registry.

 It requires two arguments: the unique command id and the command
 category (that can be either an existing category or a new one).
 And optionally, you can specify
 the arguments that will be passed to the command when executed from the palette.